Also known as: Serum ferritin level and Iron deficiency anemia - ferritin

 The ferritin blood test measures the level of ferritin in the blood.

-Ferritin is a protein found inside cells that stores iron so your body can use it later.
+Ferritin is a protein inside your cells that stores iron.
+It allows your body to use the iron when it needs it.
 A ferritin test indirectly measures the amount of iron in your blood.

 How the Test is Performed